arangodb/docs/oasis/deployments.md

    ![Oasis Deployment Private Network](images/oasis-deployment-private-network.png)
 9. Oasis will configure a Private Endpoint Service.
 As soon as the **Azure alias** becomes available, you can copy it and then go to your Microsoft Azure portal to create Private Endpoints using this alias.
+The number of established **Connections** will increase and you can view the connection details by clicking on it.

 ## How to delete a deployment